Stages Of Stress: How Stress Progresses

 As this process occurs, blood is sent away from non-essential areas like the digestive tract and toward more essential systems necessary for survival.
 This process can help you focus on immediate threats.
 However, it can have adverse physical impacts if it happens regularly or for a prolonged period.

-During the resistance phase of stress, the body starts to alleviate symptoms from the alarm stage through the parasympathetic nervous system.
+During the resistance phase of stress, also known as the alarm resistance phase, the body starts to alleviate symptoms from the alarm stage through the parasympathetic nervous system.
 Production of cortisol and adrenaline is decreased, and the body may try to control itself to return to baseline.

 During this stage, if the stressor that incited the alarm phase ends, your body can return to normal.
 However, if the stress persists, stress hormones will continue and may lead to the exhaustion phase of the cycle.
 Increased stress during this stage may lead to irritation, emotional responses, or sensory challenges.

-Exhaustion phase: The effects and symptoms of prolonged stress
+Exhaustion phase: the effects of prolonged stress on your health

 Prolonged stress over an extended period can bring about the exhaustion phase, characterized by physical and mental fatigue, pessimism, isolation, and depletion of energy reserves.
 Individuals may also experience a lack of concentration and difficulty making decisions.
 Many studies refer to this stage as mental burnout, which can be associated with higher rates of depression.